"""

 return loss_ce

-# Outlier exposure: encourage uniform predictions
+# Outlier exposure: cross-entropy with uniform distribution

-probs_out = F.softmax(logits_out, dim=-1)
+log_probs_out = F.log_softmax(logits_out, dim=-1)

-loss_oe = F.kl_div(
+loss_oe = -log_probs_out.mean(dim=-1).mean()

 total_loss = loss_ce + self.lambda_oe * loss_oe